GavinLowry/sdgens/README.md

 - support some kind of export - data dump, save map as image, etc.

 DONE:
+- dark map: make sure maps have projectId and filter the list
-- land map: make map list and map side by side
+- dark map: put map list and map view side by side
 - dark map: put halls "under" rooms
 - dark map: can't select halls (with some maps)
 - dark map: arrange controls better and disable save btn if no map name